-In the rural setting surrounded by agricultural factories and industrial facilities, the architecture practice Mollinedo Arquitectura has designed the new olive oil tourism centre in Jabalquinto, in the province of Jaén, Spain.
+In a rural setting surrounded by agricultural factories and industrial facilities, the architecture practice Mollinedo Arquitectura has designed the new olive oil tourism centre in Jabalquinto, in the province of Jaén, Spain.
 The intervention generates a new integrated and humanised landscape on a plot of land which, a priori, does not present external references where a project idea can be based.

 In an organic dialogue and after various sequences, an asymmetrical hexagon shape emerges as a mechanism of integration and design, seeking the greatest possible functionality.
 The volumes that shape the complex vary their position freely in height like olives when they fall to the ground, some half-buried, others almost supported or dispersed, providing dynamism to the integration of the complex into the landscape.